speedcom/scalabox/README.md

 Scalabox is a playground project for playing with a plethora of different concurrency facilities.

-Its goal is to build remove file browser.
+Its goal is to build remote file browser.
-To achive this as a filesystem API we use ScalaSTM framework.
+To model a filesystem API we use ScalaSTM framework.